supersonicwisd1/newsletter-mcp-server/README.md

 ### Debug Mode
 The server includes debug logging.
 Check the console output for detailed information about the connection and processing steps.

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests for new functionality
-5. Submit a pull request

-## License

-[Add your license information here]